kubedb/docs/docs/guides/kafka/concepts/connectcluster.md

   namespace: <kafka-object-appbinding-namespace>
 ```

-### spec.configuration
+### spec.configuration.secretName

-`spec.configuration` is an optional field that specifies the name of the secret containing the custom configuration for the ConnectCluster.
+`spec.configuration.secretName` is an optional field that specifies the name of the secret containing the custom configuration for the ConnectCluster.
 The secret should contain a key `config.properties` which contains the custom configuration for the ConnectCluster.
 The default value of this field is `nil`.
 ```yaml
 configuration:
   secretName: <custom-config-secret-name>
 ```

-> **Note**: Use `.spec.configuration.secretName` to specify the name of the secret instead of `.spec.configuration.secretName`.
-The field `.spec.configuration` is deprecated and will be removed in future releases.
-If you still use `.spec.configuration`, KubeDB will copy `.spec.configuration.secretName` to `.spec.configuration.secretName` internally.
+> **Note**: Use `.spec.configuration.secretName` to specify the name of the secret instead of `.spec.configSecret.name` The field `.spec.configsecret` is deprecated and will be removed in future releases.
+If you still use `.spec.configSecret`, KubeDB will copy `.spec.configuSecret.name` to `.spec.configuration.secretName` internally.

 ### spec.configuration
 `spec.configuration` is an optional field that specifies custom configuration for Kafka Connect Cluster.
 It has the following fields: